'Everybody gets a ballot:' NJ's election will be done mostly by mail, Gov. Murphy says

-TRENTON, New Jersey -- Gov. Phil Murphy said Friday that the general election in New Jersey will be done mostly by mail, following the model the state used in its July primary.
+TRENTON, New Jersey -- New Jersey will move to a nearly all-mail election this November, following the model the state used in its July primary, Democratic Gov. Phil Murphy said Friday.

 Murphy, a Democrat, said during an interview with CNN that all voters would get a ballot, but it's not clear if people who aren't registered will get an application to register.